Fatbirder's Top 1000 Birding Websites

 HOODED CROW-BIRKENHEAD PARK

-A Hooded crow was reported on the North Wirral coast near Birkenhead North Station on the 15th August, but after a quick dash up the M53, the bird had flown.
-I visited Birkenhead this afternoon after it had been relocated to the cricket pitch.
-On arrival, it didn't take long to connect with the bird as it sat under the cricket porch.
+A Hooded Crow was reported near Birkenhead North Station on 15th August.
+After a quick dash up the M53, I initially missed it, as the bird had flown.
+Later in the afternoon, I returned to Birkenhead, where the crow had been relocated to the cricket pitch.

 The bird then flew onto the field and showed really well.